JackOswald/Honours-Project-Player-Test/README.md

 2) Retrieve your local IP by:

 		1) Click Start button on Windows and search for "Run"
-		2) Type in 'cmd' in the run sea
+		2) Type in 'cmd' in the run search bar
 		3) Type 'ipconfig' in the cmd window
 		4) Look for an IPv4 address which should be located in your WIFI section
 		5) Note this IP Address down, you will need it multiple times